mkirchner/good-taste/README.md

-A particularly beautiful outcome is that the implementation has consistent semantics for the edge cases: if `before` points to the list head, the new item will be inserted at the beginning of the list, if `before` is `NULL` or invalid (i.e. the item does not exist in `l`), the new item will be appended at the end.
+A particularly beautiful outcome is that the implementation has consistent semantics for the edge cases: if `before` points to the list head, the new item will be inserted at the beginning of the list.
+If `before` is `NULL`, the new item will be appended at the end of the list.

 ## Conclusion